 - Measuring the Flour: Use the scoop and sweep method of measuring.
 Dip the measuring cup into the flour, scoop up flour, and sweep off the excess.
 Or use a kitchen scale.

-- White Chocolate: Make sure the white chocolate you are using contains cocoa butter and not palm oil or other non-chocolate oils.
-Many brands of white chocolate chips are not actually white chocolate.
-I use a 4-oz bar of white chocolate for that reason.
+- White Chocolate: Make sure the chocolate you are using contains cocoa butter and not palm oil or other non-chocolate oils.
+Many brands of white chocolate chips are not actually cocoa butter.
+I often use a 4-oz bar instead of chips for that reason.
 If you can find actual white chocolate chips, feel free to use them.